 I had a lot of trouble choosing a college major.
 The trouble was that I excelled in the arts and not much else (so I thought).
-That’s not a bad thing but as a kid growing up in a blue-collar family whose parents were spending their hard-earned money to send me to college, I felt like I’d better be able to move out of their house and support myself soon after graduation.
-I wasn’t optimistic about that happening unless I found a very practical major.
+That’s not a bad thing but I was worried I wouldn’t be able to find a job after graduation.
+I felt like I needed to choose a very practical major.

 The only advice I got from my parents was, “You’re not going to do one thing for the rest of your life, so just start somewhere.”
 I think that is good advice to take the pressure off, and it’s true that most people have several jobs in their lifetime.
 But there are sooo many places one can start that it can feel overwhelming.

-A website that answers the question, “What can you do with a major in…” These are good for students who know what subjects they like but need to see a list of occupations related to the major.
+A website that answers the question “What can you do with a major in…” is good for students who know what subjects they like but need to see a list of occupations related to the major.
 And websites such as Occupational Outlook Handbook and Illinois Career Information System are great places to get more information about specific occupations and to see what education/training you need to prepare for them.